holmat98/Passwordgenerator/README.md

 * App - Primary module where are placed all ViewModels, Fragments, Activities, resources and code related to Android.
 * Data - Module for data management.
 Database, shared preferences management is placed here.
 * Domain - Module that is used as a bridge between Data and App module.
-App modules uses UseCases from Domain module which are calling specific methods from repositories from Data module.
+App module uses UseCases from Domain module which are calling specific methods from repositories from Data module.
 * PasswordValidation - Password validation code was separated and moved to this module.
 Every type of validation is handled there.
 * Cryptography - All code related to encryption and decryption of data is moved here.